SHLB Coalition Board of Directors

 John Windhausen, Jr., Executive Director, SHLB Coalition (non-voting)

-John Windhausen, Jr. is the Executive Director of the Schools, Health & Libraries Broadband (SHLB) Coalition, a diverse coalition of community anchor institutions, broadband companies, foundations (such as the Gates Foundation) and public interest groups.
-Mr. Windhausen also represents a variety of non-profit and commercial organizations through his consulting firm, Telepoly Consulting.
+John Windhausen, Jr. founded the SHLB Coalition in 2009 and became its full-time Executive Director in 2016.
 In prior years, he served as President of a telecommunications trade association in Washington D.C., as senior counsel to the United States Senate Commerce Committee working for Senator Hollings (SC) and Senator Inouye (HI), and as staff attorney at the FCC.
-Mr. Windhausen currently serves on the MiCTA Board of Directors.
-Mr. Windhausen graduated from Yale University and the UCLA School of Law
+Mr. Windhausen currently serves on the Board of Directors of MICTA and NDIA.
+Mr. Windhausen graduated from Yale University and the UCLA School of Law.